Shein: Design theft accusations

 Shein has been accused by dozens of artists, small fashion retailers, and brands such as Reclamare PH and Sincerely RIA, of copying their designs, including enamel pins.
 There is "little protection for creators", however, because items with basic, useful functions are not broadly covered by copyright laws, and any unique or creative element must be separated out when making claims.
 According to a lawyer interviewed by NPR, fast-fashion brands can walk a fine line by copying "just enough" without affecting anything that is "legally protected".

-In 2018, Ilse Valfre, who owns the LA-based brand Valfré, was notified by her customers that Shein was selling "identical copies" to her products.
+In 2018, Ilse Valfre, who owns the LA-based brand Valfré, was notified by her customers that Shein was selling "identical copies" of her products.
 Quinn Jones, who is the co-founder of the US company Kikay, said that he found earring designs on Shein that were very similar to Kikay's earrings.
 In response to the controversy, Shein removed the products and pledged to drop the supplier that produced the copied item.

-To bring awareness to Shein's actions and to help support indie brands and artists, the hashtag "boycottShein" became popular on TikTok and Twitter in 2020.
-In 2021, Mariama Diallo, founder of and designer for Sincerely Ria, accused Shein of stealing her designs in a Tweet that included comparative images to demonstrate her point.
+To bring awareness to Shein's actions and to help support independent brands and artists, the hashtag "boycottShein" became popular on TikTok and Twitter in 2020.
+In 2021, Mariama Diallo, founder of and designer for Sincerely Ria, accused Shein of stealing her designs in a tweet that included comparative images to demonstrate her point.

 In July 2023, a civil lawsuit was filed against Shein in the US alleging that its aggressive copyright infringement amounts to racketeering under the Racketeer Influenced and Corrupt Organizations Act (RICO).
 The lawsuit, filed by three fashion designers, claims that Shein produced, distributed, and sold exact copies of their creative work without permission.
-The lawsuit also alleges that Shein used artificial intelligence in the process, but what role it actually played is unclear.
+The lawsuit also alleged that Shein used artificial intelligence in the process, but what role it actually played is unclear.

-An industry analyst expresses that as long as the company still has room to grow, it would be motivated to keep expanding its product offering as quickly as it can and accept that some of the items would not conform to intellectual property norms.
+An industry analyst expresses that as long as the company still has room to grow, it will be motivated to keep expanding its product offering as quickly as it can and accept that some of the items would not conform to intellectual property norms.

 In January 2024, Japanese fashion giant Uniqlo said that it was suing Shein over copycats of a crossbody pouch.
-The lawsuit filed in Japan against Shein Japan and two subsidiaries "demands the immediate cessation of sales of the imitation products, and compensation for damages incurred", Uniqlo said in a statement.
+The lawsuit filed in Japan against Shein Japan and two subsidiaries demands the "immediate cessation of sales of the imitation products, and compensation for damages incurred", Uniqlo said in a statement.